When I speak to women who are interested in leaving law, many of them tell me they no longer want that feeling of dread.

 Imagine the day that you leave.
 Your boxes are packed, your plant tucked away, your bulletin board clear.

-I had a client who imagined her work email vanishing from her cell phone.
+A WILL member who imagined her work email vanishing from her cell phone.
 Whoosh.
 Gone.

 Envisioning our desires is powerful.
 So have at it!